ir-afn/easybank-frontend-mentor/README.md

-# Frontend Mentor - Easybank landing page
+# Easybank landing page

-This is a landing page for desktop.
+a landing page for desktop.
 I made it with HTML and CSS only.

-Check it out here https://ir-afn.github.io/easybank-frontend-mentor/
+check it out here https://ir-afn.github.io/easybank-frontend-mentor/

+thank you to [Frontend Mentor](https://www.frontendmentor.io/solutions) for their fun challenges!